 - 113 American Culture for Non-native English Speakers (3).
 This course introduces various aspects of American culture to students whose first language is not English.
 Course content and activities will vary by instructor and department, but may include readings, films, and field trips.
 This course does not count for General Education credit. - 196-496 Special Courses (.5-12).
 Prerequisite: Approval of the department chair.
 Special topical or regional studies to be offered when justified by student demand or the presence of qualified faculty.
 Special assignments will be required for graduate credit (see 596/696 course descriptions).
 May be repeated for credit if no duplication exists.
 The total number of times a Special Course may be offered will be up to four terms, including summers. - 199-399 International Study (1-12).
-Prerequisite: Approval of the department chair. - 294-494 Cooperative Education Program (1-12).
-Prerequisite: Approval of the department chair.
-Cooperative Education is a credit bearing program providing undergraduate students with the opportunity to integrate paid, career-related work experience with classroom learning.
-Employment occurs in positions that are relevant to a student's major.
-Cooperative Education requires a minimum of 50 work hours for each 1 hour of credit.
-Contact the Cooperative Education Office or the appropriate department chair for further details. - 297-497 Internship (1-12).
-Prerequisite: Approval of department chair.
-An actual work experience related to the student's field of study.
-The Internship requires a minimum of 45 work hours for each 1 hour of credit.
-See the appropriate academic department for additional requirements. - 368/468 Workshop (.5-3) May be offered by any department.
+Prerequisite: Approval of the department chair. - 297-397 Internship Program (1-12).
+Prerequisite: Approval of the Academic Advisor and/or Department Chair.
+The internship program is a credit bearing program providing undergraduate students with the opportunity to integrate career-related work experience with classroom learning.
+Work experiences occur in positions relevant to a student's major.
+Internships require a minimum of 40-50 work hours for each 1 hour of credit.
+Contact the Career Services office, your Academic Advisor or Department Chair for specific details.
+(Graded S-NC) - 368/468 Workshop (.5-3).
+May be offered by any department.
 Advisor approval is suggested for use as possible general elective credit in an undergraduate program.
-May be repeated with different topic. - 391/491 Special Project (1-3) Prerequisite: Approval of the instructor and department chair.
+May be repeated with different topic. - 391/491 Special Project (1-3).
+Prerequisite: Approval of the instructor and department chair.
 Study of a topic, or a presentation in a special area of interest.
 Title of the project will be entered on the permanent record.
-A maximum of 12 hours to apply toward a major or endorsement is determined by the appropriate department chair. - 498 Clinical Programs.
+A maximum of 12 hours to apply toward a major or endorsement is determined by the appropriate department chair. - 497 Internship Program (1-12).
+Same as above except (Graded A through F). - 498 Clinical Programs.
 Academic credit completed at an affiliated professional institution.